 The idea of managing up might suggest notions of an incompetent manager with whom you can’t stand to work with.
 This manager is constantly micromanaging, giving vague feedback, and forcing you to work overtime.
 However, at its core, managing up isn’t about trying to “fix” a bad manager or manipulating a manager into doing what you want.

-Rather, managing up is about using the traits of a good manager to help you bring out the best in yourself as an employee.
+Rather, managing up a soft skill centered around using the traits of a good manager to help you bring out the best in yourself as an employee.
 When done effectively, managing up makes your and your manager’s day-to-day job easier.

 In this article, we explore how you can manage up effectively and why managing up is important.